operate-first/service-catalog/README.md

 Work in Progress pull requests are also welcome to get feedback early on, or if there is something blocked you.
 Please open such pull requests as *Draft*.

 # Development setup

 You can either run a development setup locally or in a k8s cluster.

 ## Run locally

+Before you begin please install and use supported Node.js version (we support [NVM](https://github.com/nvm-sh/nvm)), check `.nvmrc` for the appropriate version.

 Configurations for the local setup are located in `app-config.local.yaml`.

 1. Firstly generate a secret and export it to an environmental variable: